Eargo vs. Jabra Enhance

 Jabra’s current lineup of hearing aids includes:

 Unlike Eargo’s discreet designs, Jabra’s hearing aids are all BTE.
 The Enhance Select 500 is the smallest BTE offering.
-Even though it sits behind the ear, we found this hearing aid to be fairly unnoticeable.
+Even though it sits behind the ear, we found the hearing aid to be fairly unnoticeable.
 Like all of Jabra’s current offerings, it comes in five colors, so you’re likely to find a shade that matches either your hair or skin tone.

 The Enhance Select 300 is fairly discrete for a BTE haring aid.